prof-alazhary/kyc-dynamic-form-builder/README.md

 - **Professional UI**: Clean, modern interface with proper error states
 - **Type Safety**: Full TypeScript implementation
 - **Testing**: Comprehensive test coverage
+- **NEW: Schema Editor**: Real-time JSON schema editing with validation
+- **NEW: Schema Persistence**: Save/load custom schemas from localStorage
+- **NEW: Dynamic Updates**: Forms update immediately when schema changes

 The application is now ready for use and demonstrates all the required functionality for the technical assessment.